serenity-rs/serenity/examples/README.md

 12 => Collectors: How to use the collectors feature to wait for messages and reactions.
 13 => Gateway Intents: How to use intents to limit the events the bot will recieve.
 14 => Global Data: How to use the client data to share data between commands and events safely.
+15 => Parallel Loops: How to run tasks in a loop with context access.
+      Additionally, show how to send a message to a specific channel.
 ```

 2. Manualy running: